How to play poker

 Why do I recommend learning cash games?

-The reason I recommend cash is because as beginner you are trying to learn the fundamentals of solid poker.
-It is easier to transition from 6max cash to almost all other forms of poker than trying to go from other forms to 6max cash.
-If you know that you prefer SNGs, MTTs, Spin and Go’s or other forms of poker, please feel free to take this route.
+The reason I recommend cash is because as beginner you are trying to learn the fundamentals.
+It is easier to transition from 6max cash to almost all other forms than trying to go from other forms to 6max cash.
+If you know that you prefer SNGs, MTTs, Spin and Go’s or other gametypes, please feel free to take this route.
 If you are unsure where you are going to be spending most of your time on the virtual felt then I recommend starting with cash.
 This guide on how to play poker focuses entirely on 6max cash.

 How many tables should I play?